HQ2000-Rust/CLG/README.md

 Partially complies to the [POSIX standard](https://en.wikipedia.org/wiki/POSIX).

 ## Usage
-> this is the same as if you would run the --help flag alongside this CLI
+> this is the same output as if you would run the --help flag alongside this CLI
   ### Commands
   - cat - concatenate and display files
   - cp - copy a file